DemmyDemon/paradise-area/README.md

 - Performance is not what I'd like it to be.
 - The "fudge factor" means presicion goes out the window for very complex area borders.
 - The code is severely undercommented, so it's probably not very friendly towards people that want to fix my msitakes.
+- wallFade does not draw the border "fence post" against the previous wall if that wall is not also visible.